EnzoMessaoudi/holbertonschool-hbnb/part2/hbnb/README.md

 <img width="185" height="58" alt="Projet hbnb3 " src="https://github.com/user-attachments/assets/33a737d2-6cb9-479a-80e0-031e1f756c4f" />

-services : Contains the logic for files:
+services/ : Contains the logic for files.

+__init__.py : Makes the folder a python module and initializes the application.

 facade.py : The facade controls how the application works behind the scenes.